 Back home, the students are still buzzing about the experience.
 “Everyone should go on this trip if they can,” said Andrew Vermehren-Shepler.
 “I’ve made business and personal connections that I’ll have for the rest of my life.”

 The MSIS Study Tour isn’t just designed to plug students’ classroom and professional experiences into a global technology and business environment – it is also an opportunity to explore the culture and heart of each city.
-Stay tuned to read about the cultural highlights on this once-in-a-lifetime trip!

 Interested in becoming a part of this global cohort?
 Apply today!